tholman/the-indie-web/content/posts/2020-05-21-web-desktops.md

 ---
 date: "2020-05-21T11:00:00Z"
-title: The web desktops are a true nostaliga bomb.
+title: The web desktops are a true nostalgia bomb.
 category: resource
 more: "My favorites are..."
 tags: [nostalgia]